Leaders in Online and Professional Continuing Education

 • Explore how academic initiatives are initiated for viability and sustainability.

-• Develop strategies as a PCO leader to identify potentially viable educational programs through external and internal means.
+• Develop strategies as an online and professional continuing education leader to identify potentially viable educational programs through external and internal means.

 • Explore how to design a curriculum through the program development process.